piyushdolar/polling-system/README.md

 ## How to start

--   Take a clone of the repository.
+-   Take a clone of the repository
+-   Fire command `composer install`
+-   Rename .env.example to .env
--   Generate Laravel key.
+-   Generate Laravel key by using this command `php artisan key:generate`
+-   Create database in mysql for polling system
--   Start migration.
+-   Start migration by using this command `php artisan migrate`
+-   Run Laravel by sing this command `php artisan serve`
--   Register user.
+-   Register any number of user
+-   Login to the system
--   Boom!!! start playing it - the polling system.
+-   Boom!!! start playing it - the polling system

 ## About Laravel